soapbox-pub/rebased/config/config.md

 ### Pleroma.Captcha.Kocaptcha
-Kocaptcha is a very simple captcha service with a single API endpoint, the source code is here: https://github.com/koto-bank/kocaptcha
+Kocaptcha is a very simple captcha service with a single API endpoint, the source code is here: https://github.com/koto-bank/kocaptcha.
+The default endpoint `https://captcha.kotobank.ch` is hosted by the developer.

 * `endpoint`: the kocaptcha endpoint to use